Superconvergence of the Strang splitting when using the Crank-Nicolson scheme for parabolic PDEs with Dirichlet and oblique boundary conditions: Convergence analysis for a solution independent source term

 where $u^h(t_n)$ denotes the semi-discretization in space at time $t_n$.
 Then, observe that the estimate of Theorem 4.1 also holds for $u_n^h-u^h(t_n)$ uniformly with respect to the spatial mesh size $h$, using that the space discretization of the diffusion operator A is a self-adjoint operator that satisfies assumptions analogous to~\eqref{Hyp:1} and~\eqref{Hyp:2}, see e.g.~\cite{CroPoly}. \end{remark} \begin{remark} One can extend to more abstract problems the framework described in Section 2 and consider for example, a problem where $D$ is the bi-Laplacian with appropriate boundary conditions.
 This formulation also include Galerkin approximation of parabolic problems (see~\cite{Tho06}).
 More generally, for a complex separable Banach space $X$, we need $A:\mathcal{D}(A)\rightarrow X$, to be a closed densely defined linear operator satisfying the conditions~\eqref{Hyp:1} and~\eqref{Hyp:2} or equivalently we require $A$ to be the infinitesimal generator of a uniformly bounded analytic semigroup (~\cite[Theorems 2.5.2]{Paz83}).
 We require $f:X\rightarrow X$ to be continuously differentiable.
 The operator $D:\mathcal{D}(D)\rightarrow X$ is assumed to be an extension of $A$, i.e. $\mathcal{D}(A)\subset\mathcal{D}(D)$.
 We require $z\in\mathcal{D}(D)$ and $u_0-z\in \mathcal{D}(A)$.
 Then, the problem~\eqref{eq:parabolicZ} has a unique solution $\tilde{u}\in C^1([0,T],X)\cap C([0,T],\mathcal{D}(A))$ if $T$ is sufficiently small (see \cite[Proposition 7.1.10]{Lun95}).
 The main problem~\eqref{eq:parabolic}, for $u=\tilde{u}+z$ becomes

 For this problem, the splitting~\eqref{eq:StrangfDfcn}, is defined as above for~\eqref{eq:parabolic}, where the boundary conditions of the problem~\eqref{eq:parabolic} have been replaced by $u(t)-z\in\mathcal{D}(A)$.
-Under all those conditions, for $f=f(x)$, the convergence analysis (Theorem~\ref{thm:fx}) remains true, i.e. the splitting method~\eqref{eq:StrangfDfcn} has no reduction of order away from the origin and the global error is given by the formula~\eqref{eq:global}. \end{remark} From the representation~\eqref{eq:global} of the global error $e_n$, we observe that the error $e_n$ is exactly zero when $Du_0+f=0$.
-This corresponds to a stationary state.
-We therefore have the following corollary. \begin{corollary} The splitting method~\eqref{eq:StrangfDfcn} applied to the parabolic problem~\eqref{eq:parabolicfx} preserves exactly the stationary states.
-Precisely, for $Du_0+f=0$, the error satisfies $e_n=0$. \end{corollary} \begin{remark} For general nonlinearties that depend on the solution $f=f(u)$, the stationnary states are not preserved.
+Under all those conditions, for $f=f(x)$, the convergence analysis (Theorem~\ref{thm:fx}) remains true, i.e. the splitting method~\eqref{eq:StrangfDfcn} has no reduction of order away from the origin and the global error is given by formula~\eqref{eq:global}. \end{remark} \begin{remark} Since the splitting method~\eqref{eq:StrangfDfcn} applied to the parabolic problem~\eqref{eq:parabolicfx} is equivalent to the Crank-Nicolson scheme, it must preserve exactly the stationary states.
+Precisely, for $Du_0+f=0$, the error satisfies $e_n=0$.
+For general nonlinearities that depend on the solution $f=f(u)$, the stationary states are not preserved.
 This is not surprising since in~\cite{Mcl16}, it is proved that a method that is not a Butcher-series method, like the splitting methods, and which is invariant by an affine change of variable (precisely affine-equivalent), cannot preserve all stationary states. \end{remark}